 Situations such as the development of new features or the lack of real data from the customer, they are willing to share, can also be solved through data generation.
 You can always generate an unlimited amount of data.

-Now, the project for populating the database with data is ready, you can add it to the Source Control repository and use it in CI when you call the cmdlet to fill the database with test data.
-The generator project can be used in PowerShell cmdlet Invoke-DevartDatabaseTests, as well as in the Generate test data section of the dbForge DevOps Automation for SQL Server - Test a database using tSQLt step of the Jenkins project.
+Now, when the project for populating the database with data is ready, you can add it to the Source Control repository and use it in CI when you call the cmdlet to fill the database with test data.
+The generator project can be used in PowerShell cmdlets Invoke-DevartDatabaseTests and Invoke-DevartPopulate, as well as during the dbForge DevOps Automation for SQL Server - Populate for Azure DevOps step and the Generate test data section of the dbForge DevOps Automation for SQL Server - Test a database using the tSQLt step for the Jenkins/Bamboo/TeamCity project.

 Invoke-DevartDatabaseTests -InputObject 'Server=MSSQLSERVER; Initial Catalog=TestDB; User ID=sa' -DataGeneratorProject 'D:\SourceDG\TestDB(MSSQLLocalDB).dgen' -InstalltSQLtFramework -RewriteReport -UnInstalltSQLtFramework -IncludeTestData

-For more information about how to use cmdlets, see the Devart documentation center.
+For more information on how to use cmdlets, see the Devart documentation center.